 The Middlesex Greenway HIA investigated the potential health impacts associated with increasing access and utilization of the Greenway and made recommendations for how managers can add infrastructure, signage, facilities and programming to best protect and promote health, focusing on providing benefits to populations that could benefit disproportionately, such as senior citizens and lower income populations.
 The study included review of literature, analysis of data, focus groups and a survey of over 500 residents.

 View/download the final report: Middlesex Greenway Access Plan HIA.
-To learn more about how Health Impact Assessments can lead to healthier outcomes for your land use plans, sign up for the May 7 NJHIC Conference.
+To learn more about how Health Impact Assessments can lead to healthier outcomes for your land use plans visit the Planning Healthy Communities Initiative website.